IANUS Award

 IANUS award

 IANUS is a synonym for natural and engineering peace research in exchange with social sciences and humanities and understands itself as a multi- and trans-disciplinary network of scientists at TU Darmstadt.
-The IANUS Award (1500 Euro) is granted for outstanding scientific theses from all faculties of TU Darmstadt.
-The next application deadline is July 31st, 2023.
+The IANUS Award is granted for outstanding scientific theses from all faculties of TU Darmstadt.
+The next application deadline is July 31st, 2024.

 We ask for nominations, including self-nominations, under the subject “IANUS Award” to .
 Please attach a PDF version of the submitted paper, a justification for the award (usually by the supervisor) and optional attachments (curriculum vitae, expert opinion).